derricknarkah/my_data_analysis_portfolio/README.md

-This can be considered to be my data analysis journey.
-I have shared projects and the skills I have gained to track my progress.
 # Derrick Narkah - Data Analysis Portfolio
 ## About
 Hello, My name is Derrick Narkah, studying for a Master of Engineering (MEng) degree in Electrical and Computer Engineering from Concordia University, Montreal, Quebec.
 I have over seven (7) years working as an engineer in various roles.
 In all of this, I developed a keen interest in data science and analysis, machine learning, and artificial intelligence for about 4 years leveraging MOOC's, and short courses to increase my knowledge and practice.